kyma-project/kyma-environment-broker/docs/user/05-60-kyma-bindings.md

 ## The Process of Creating a Kyma Binding

-The binding creation process, that starts with a PUT HTTP request sent to `/oauth/v2/service_instances/{{instance_id}}/service_bindings/{{binding_id}}` endpoint, produces a binding with a kubeconfig that encapsulates JWT token used for user authentication.
+The binding creation process, which starts with a PUT HTTP request sent to the `/oauth/v2/service_instances/{{instance_id}}/service_bindings/{{binding_id}}` endpoint, produces a binding with a kubeconfig that encapsulates a JWT token used for user authentication.
 The token is generated using Kubernetes TokenRequest attached to a ServiceAccount, ClusterRole, and ClusterRoleBinding, all named `kyma-binding-{{binding_id}}`.
-Such approach allows for modifying permissions granted with the kubeconfig.
+Such an approach allows for modifying permissions granted with the kubeconfig.
 Besides the kubeconfig, the response contains metadata with the **expires_at** field, which specifies the expiration time of the kubeconfig.
 To specify the duration for which the generated kubeconfig is valid explicitly, provide the **expiration_seconds** in the `parameter` object of the request body.